openhab/openhab-addons/bundles/org.openhab.binding.deutschebahn/README.md

 ## Channels

 Each train has a set of channels, that provides access to any information served by the timetable API.
-An detailed description of the values and their meaning can be found within the [Timetables V1 API Description](https://developer.deutschebahn.com/store/apis/info?name=Timetables&version=v1&provider=DBOpenData&).
+A detailed description of the values and their meaning can be found within the [Timetables V1 API Description](https://developer.deutschebahn.com/store/apis/info?name=Timetables&version=v1&provider=DBOpenData&).
 The informations are grouped into three channel-groups:
-The first group (trip) contains all informations for the trip of the train, for example the category (like ICE, RE, S).
+The first channel group (trip) contains all informations for the trip of the train, for example the category (like ICE, RE, S).
-The second and third group contains informations about the the arrival and the departure of the train at the given station.
+The second and third channel group contains informations about the the arrival and the departure of the train at the given station.
 Both of the groups may provide an 'UNDEF' channel value, when the train does not arrive / depart at this station (due it starts or ends at the given station).
 If you have configured your timetable to contain only departures (with property trainFilter) the departure channel values will always be defined and if you have selected only arrivals the arrival channel values will always be defined.